smart-data-models/dataModel.Parking/OffStreetParking/doc/new_spec_EN-US.md

 }
 ```
 #### OffStreetParking NGSI-LD key-values Example
 Here is an example of a OffStreetParking in JSON-LD format as key-values.
-This is compatible with NGSI-LD when not using options and returns the context data of an individual entity.
+This is compatible with NGSI-LD when  using `options=keyValues` and returns the context data of an individual entity.
 ```json
 {"@context": ["https://schema.lab.fiware.org/ld/context",
               "https://uri.etsi.org/ngsi-ld/v1/ngsi-ld-core-context.jsonld"],